loophp/DockLatex/README.md

 ## Examples

-The project comes with various Latex projects:
+The project comes with a handful of LaTeX sample projects:

 * `src/analysis` and `src/probability`: [Computer Science Cheat Sheets][computer science cheat sheets] from Flavio Schneider.
 * `src/presentation`: A sample presentation